-Uncheck the Include dependent database objects checkbox to avoid updating objects other than the ones you selected in the Main grid.
+Uncheck the Include dependent database objects checkbox to avoid updating objects other than the ones selected in the Results grid.

-To create a single deployment script that creates all objects selected in the Main grid, select the Create a synchronization script option:
+To create a single deployment script that creates all objects selected in the Results grid, select the Create a synchronization script output action:

-The script can be executed directly from the Internal editor by clicking F5.
-If dependent objects are created, you don’t have to worry which object to create first; ApexSQL Diff determines the correct object creation order and generates the script.
+The Create script button – if the Create a synchronization script action was chosen, the created script will be created and it can be executed directly from the Integrated editor, with a click on the F5 key.
+If dependent objects are created, there is no need to worry which object will be created first; ApexSQL Diff determines the correct object creation order and generates the script:

 A database backup doesn’t have to be a black box accessible only when it’s restored to a SQL Server.
-Database comparison and synchronization tool ApexSQL Diff can read its content without restoring it and thus help you work with SQL objects stored in it.
+Database comparison and synchronization tool – ApexSQL Diff can read its content without restoring it and thus help out to work with SQL objects stored in it.